 Baby and Toddler Grandkids

-Having a grandbaby is fun, but it can also be tricky.
+Whether you are staying to help with the baby, or you occasionally visit, one thing remains true—having a grandbaby is fun, but it can also be tricky.
 Take these baby steps to make your new relationship safe and exciting for both of you.

 - Be cautious.
 The Consumer Product Safety Commission (CPSC) outlines three particularly dangerous areas for babies and toddlers.
 If it’s been awhile since you’ve had small children around, make sure you brush up on modern safety concerns.